tobyhodges/genome-mining-workshop-workbench/index.md

-Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop uses Data Carpentry's approach to teach data management and analysis for comparative bacterial genomics research including: best practices for organization of bioinformatics projects and data, use of command-line tools to compare genetic diversity between genomes, organize this diversity in the core and dispensable set of a pangenome, use of command-line tools to obtain and organize biosynthetic gene clusters,
+Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time and with less pain.
+This workshop uses Data Carpentry's approach to teach data management and analysis for comparative bacterial genomics research, including: best practices for the organization of bioinformatics projects and data, use of command-line tools to compare genetic diversity between genomes, organize this diversity in the core and dispensable set of a pangenome, use of command-line tools to obtain and organize biosynthetic gene clusters,